 One moment always makes me chuckle as I recall her asking me where I was staying and it was only then that it fully dawned on me that I had not booked or even thought about any accommodation – not in Perth or indeed in Sydney – I mean why would you?

-Before long we were landing into dusty Dubai, parting company and heading off on our own exciting adventures.
-I would love to think she is still reciting memories of her trip to Dubai to see her daughter and newly born granddaughter as well that nice bloke she sat next to en route.
+Before long we were landing in dusty Dubai, parting company and heading off on our exciting adventures.
+I would love to think she is still reciting memories of her trip to Dubai to see her daughter and newly born granddaughter as well as that nice bloke she sat next to en route.